Morgan-Griffiths/PokerAI/report.md

 Whereas if the critic is not omniscient, the values of both situations will be combined, and it will be clear that the value of calling should be around 0 if the opponent is balancing his range.
 Folding is 0, and Raising is negative.
 Which means the actor will be correctly updated towards balancing between folding and calling.

 I hope this simple example demonstrates how naively using more information in a critic in an imperfect information game can actually impede performance.
 It can still be used, but it would have to be used to update a model of the opponent's actions.
 Which could then be used to inform your own.

+## Fundamental truths about poker

+In poker i can just use a value network.
+Because if i always take the max its a deterministic function of action.
+The value of an action is tied to its frequency, so there is no 1 best move always.
+If the Q values of the actions are the same, a value network would choose the actions equally frequently, but the reason the values are the same may be because you only do one action significantly less frequently than the other.
+Choosing actions in a probabilistic manner is essential for solving poker.
+That requires an actor that probabilistically chooses actions, and updates those probabilities based on critic values.
+Which could be shared or separate weights.
+The critic is prone to bias if it knows the observation.
+So if the critic only has access to the state the critic could easily be contained within the same network.